-The finish line will be between a staff on the race committee signal boat and the finishing pin on the starboard side of the committee boat.
+The finish line will be between a staff on the race committee signal boat and the course side of the nearby mark or starting pin.
+At the discretion of the Race Committee, a separate finish line may be used, as designated by the placement of an optional finish mark on the starboard side of the Committee Boat.